Beacon Heights: a Quick and Easy Blue Ridge Parkway Hike (MP 305)

 Green Mountain Creek Falls is just one of many fun things you'll see on the Little Parkway.

 The Little Parkway is another of our favorite scenic roads in North Carolina.
 It refers to the 18-mile stretch of US 221 that runs between Blowing Rock and Linville.
-It’s a short and curvy patch of highway that passes underneath Linn Cove Viaduct and rides along Grandfather Mountain.
+It’s a short and curvy patch of highway that passes underneath the Linn Cove Viaduct and rides along Grandfather Mountain.

 In fact, you’ll zoom past Grandfather Mountain State Park and the entrance to the nonprofit-owned portion of Grandfather Mountain.
 The latter is the part with the Mile-High Swinging Bridge.